OctopusDeploy/blog/blog/2018-02/octopus-release-2018.2.md

  - Product
 ---

-Octopus 2018.2 brings a number of exciting new features including the [much requested step to deploy a release](https://octopusdeploy.uservoice.com/forums/170787-general/suggestions/9811932-allow-project-dependencies-so-deploying-one-proj), the ability to deploy AWS CloudFormation templates, delete existing CloudFormation stacks, and run scripts with the AWS CLI.
+Octopus 2018.2 brings a number of exciting new features including the much requested **step to deploy a release**, the ability to deploy AWS CloudFormation templates, delete existing CloudFormation stacks, and run scripts with the AWS CLI.

 ## In this post